When it comes to investing, our biggest challenges are usually ourselves.

 Because the market goes up and down, and you’re investing the entire time at regular intervals, you’ve actually gotten a discount (represented by the yellow) between those two arbitrary points.

 Sometimes, the market drops immediately after you’ve contributed.
 Sometimes, it goes up immediately.
 The key here is that over time, it goes up and drops are discounts.
+This is how a regular investor makes money when the stock market falls.

 This is, of course, convenient use of past data and picking two points but we’re talking psychology here and what we need to do to keep our head (and our money) in the game.